Cqban/Cqban/README.md

 ### About me :
 - 🚩 French Infosec/Cybersecurity Enthusiast.
 - 💻 Passionate about Reconnaissance, Pentesting, Networking.
-- 📖 currently studying in BUT Networks and Telecommunications
+- 📖 currently studying in BUT2 Networks and Telecommunications with a Cybersecurity specialization
 - 🔍 Looking forward to be a <strong>Pentester</strong>

 ### Contact :